My research is focused on a few related questions:

 Street trees have to survive stressful growing conditions due to soil compaction, low-level ozone, physical damage, crowding, and much more.
 City governments are often responsible for some portion of these trees’ care while residents also do a substantial portion of the maintenance.
 We aim to see how street tree health varies across Chicago’s west side and Durham, with an eye to the impacts of rates of home ownership and urban displacement.

-Previous students: Evelinn Sanchez, Kamil Orozco, Andrea Nunes, Elizabeth Huang, Lucie Ciccone, Chloe Schueller
+Previous students: Evelinn Sanchez, Kamil Orozco, Andrea Nunes, Elizabeth Huang, Lucie Ciccone, Chloe Schueller, Maggio Laquidara

 Urban and non-Urban Tree Health During Drought